 I WANNA STAY HERE FOREVER…

 Although I’ve left my heart in many different places, I never thought Paris would become a place I’d want to call home.
 However, when I stood on the terrace of Printemps and watched the sun setting over Paris, I saw the beautiful Eiffel Tower illuminated by the warm sunlight.
 At that moment, I knew I wanted to stay in Paris forever, and a piece of my heart would always remain there.
 Despite my love for London and Munich, I realised that just because things are perfect where you are doesn’t mean they can’t be even better elsewhere.

 During my four months in Paris, I gained valuable experiences and made beautiful memories with incredible people.
 These experiences helped me become more open-minded and allowed me to grow.
 So yes, this was my experience in Paris in four months.
 I fell in love with this beautiful city and will always hold it close to my heart.

 Fall in love with as many things as possible and spread the love!

 Now two years later, my friends and I are still keeping in touch, and that’s what I love so much about moving abroad.
-Because in the end, you will win international friends and the experience is priceless!
+Because in the end, you will win international friends, and the experience is priceless!
 So go study abroad!
-Go and have your own Paris in four months experience!
-Here all the reasons why you definitely should go study abroad!
-If you want to have a visual impression how my study abroad semester was, then check out this TikTok! (@lyy.hng)
+Go and have your own Paris in four months’ experience!
+If you’re still hesitating, here are all the reasons why you should study abroad!
+If you want a visual impression of my study abroad semester, check out my TikTok or the Daily Happiness Instagram account.

 Thanks to everyone who went along with me on this journey.
 Thanks for four months in Paris.